Allen-Oakwood Correctional Institution: 2014 prison escape

 On the evening of September 11, 2014, 19-year-old T.J.
-Lane, the perpetrator of the Chardon High School shooting, escaped from the prison along with two other inmates.
+Lane, the perpetrator of the 2012 Chardon High School shooting, escaped from the prison along with two other inmates.
 Lane had been a difficult inmate, being disciplined seven times during the 18 months he spent in prison since being sentenced to three life sentences for the shooting deaths of his victims.
-Escapee Lindsey Bruce was quickly recaptured, and soon after, Lane was also taken back into custody.
+Escapee Lindsey Bruce, who had been serving a life sentence for the 2004 murder of 5-year-old Emily Rimel, was quickly recaptured.
+Soon after, Lane was also taken back into custody.
 The third fugitive, Clifford E. Opperud, 45, who was serving time for aggravated robbery, burglary, and kidnapping was the last to be recaptured, being found in the early morning hours of September 12.

+2023 prison escape

+On May 22, 2023, two inmates, Bradley Gillespie and James Lee escaped the prison.
+Lee was captured two days later after police found him driving a stolen car, which he later crashed.
+Gillespie's body was later found in the Ohio River during Memorial Day weekend.
+An autopsy ruled that he had died from drowning.
+At the time of escape, Gillespie had been in prison for the 2016 murders of Frank Tracy and Hannah Fisher.
+Lee had been in prison for burglary and safe cracking and was later given additional time for escaping.

 The prison

-The population of the facility is 1,498 male inmates, most of whom are housed under minimum or medium security.
+The population of the facility is 1,645 male inmates, most of whom are housed under minimum or medium security.
 A few prisoners are held under close or maximum security.
 All Maximum Security inmates are held at the Oakwood compound.
 The facility employs roughly 439 staff members of which 284 are classified as security.
 The cost of maintaining each inmate at the facility is approximately $62 per day.